 Label jars (love my dissolvable labels-so easy to clean off), and check to make jars have properly sealed.
 Remove screw bands (for storage), wipe jars clean, and place them in pantry to await a craving for (and the convenience of) this yummy, “ready-to-heat-and-eat” soup!

 This is a picture of the very first time I opened a jar of this ham and bean soup (about a month later) and heated it up for our dinner.
-DELICIOUS!
+The ham and bean soup was DELICIOUS!

 Sure hope you will give this ham and bean soup a try!
 It is delicious, even if you don’t can it in jars, for long term storage!